Online Safety information

 We continue our commitment to Online Safety for our children, staff and families through our work and affiliation with National Online Safety.
 Through this partnership we have access to up to date information, latest advances in technology and high quality advice about the latest APPs and online attractions that our students might use or have access to.
 We also have training videos, advice and information that we open up for our parents to enable them to upskill themselves when supervising their children's activity online at home.

-Through our dedication to this aspect of our work, which is threaded through our curriculum within computing, PSHE and is our embedded throughout our safeguarding, we are delighted to have achieved our accreditation for 2020-21.
+Through our dedication to this aspect of our work, which is threaded through our curriculum within computing, PSHE and is our embedded throughout our safeguarding, we are delighted to have achieved our accreditation for 2020-21 and now 2021-22.